 The narrow task advantage.
 A frontier model is optimized to be good at everything.
 A fine-tuned 7B is optimized to be excellent at one thing.
 On the specific task of synthesizing enterprise account data into structured JSON briefs across six defined surfaces, I expect the fine-tuned model to outperform GPT-4 — not because it’s smarter, but because it’s been trained on exactly this task, with exactly this schema, evaluated against exactly these metrics.

 That’s the thesis.
-I’m testing it now.
+If I am wrong I will learn something.
 The methodology is open at elm-research.